 The main reason why many patients opt for Saline Breast Implants is that if the Implant were to rupture the breast “deflates” and the saline is simply absorbed by the body.
 However, Saline Breast Implants tend to demonstrate wrinkles, which can be felt and are sometimes visible.
 To avoid this, Saline Breast Implants can be slightly overfilled, but this leads to a more spherical appearance with increased fullness in the upper part of the breast and a firmer feel to the Breast Implants.
 Saline Breast Implants have a rupture rate of 1-3% per year, which requires another operation to correct.

 Today modern Silicone Breast Implants are substantially different from the old type used in the 1970s and 80s.
-The casing of the Silicone Breast Implant is much thicker and often has a textured surface, which reduces the chance of capsular contracture (hardening) of the Implant.
-Modern cohesive Silicone Gel Breast Implants contain a gel that is similar in consistency to a set jelly, which retains its shape and does not run like a liquid, as the old silicone gel did.
+The casing of the Silicone Breast Implant is much thicker.
+Modern cohesive Silicone Gel Breast Implants contain a gel that is similar in consistency to a firm set jelly, which retains its shape and does not run like a liquid, as the old silicone gel did.